phaustin/quantecon-example/book/docs/parallelization.md

 Numba avoids creating all these intermediate arrays by compiling one function that is specialized to the entire operation.

-But if this is true, then why isn\'t the Numba code faster?
+But if this is true, then why isn't the Numba code faster?

-The reason is that NumPy makes up for its disadvantages with implicit multithreading, as we\'ve just discussed.
+The reason is that NumPy makes up for its disadvantages with implicit multithreading, as we've just discussed.

 ### Multithreading a Numba Ufunc